Our approach and performance

 We partner with community organisations to provide MoneyMinded facilitator training, enabling financial counsellors and community educators to build skills and confidence to deliver financial education with their clients and to access MoneyMinded resources.

-MoneyMinded includes a facilitators’ guide, activities, case studies and visual teaching aids, and covers topics such as planning and budgeting, everyday banking, dealing with debt, and superannuation.
+MoneyMinded resources provided include facilitator guides, participant workbooks, case studies, visual teaching aids, and covers topics such as planning and budgeting, everyday banking, dealing with debt, and superannuation.
 (For more details, see the MoneyMinded website.)

 The program is designed to be flexible so it can be delivered either through group workshops, individual counselling sessions, or online via the MoneyMinded website.
 Facilitators can select the topics that meet the specific needs of participants.